Volunteers work to restore Baton Rouge's oldest Black cemetery, uncovering forgotten history

 “I decided to take a weed eater and a lawnmower and do it myself because it wasn't getting done by anyone else, and there have been so many people who have tried," Cottonham said.

 This week, she's not alone.
-Students from Sacred Heart Catholic School spent the day clearing brush and helping uncover stories beneath the surface.
+Students from Franciscan Missionaries of Our Lady University spent the day clearing brush and helping uncover stories beneath the surface.

 "I think it's important to preserve those stories because the reason those other graves are preserved and they're nice is because people understand that those people are important, and for some reason we've lost sight that African American lives are important," Cottonham said.